dexterfitch/sinatra-meal-planner/README.md

 ### Contributor's Guide

 Contributions are welcome!
-Please submit a pull request for review, with a detailed comment.
+Please create a new branch and submit a pull request for review, with a detailed comment.

 ------